mn1/disease_trends/README.md

 Start the server by running:

-    python modules/disease_trends/manage.py runserver 0:8000
+    python disease_trends/modules/disease_trends/manage.py runserver 0:8000

-Navigate your browser to http://127.0.0.1:8000/get_input/ to see the web application.
+Navigate your browser to http://127.0.0.1:8000/ to see the web application.

-## Terms and conditions

-This makes Django start a webserver.
-It is not recommended for production environments.
-When something goes wrong, you might see embarassing debug messages revealing the internals of the web application.